 Most of those in the list are fairly common but there are a couple that you may not necessarily consider on first thought.

 The first is your website or application.
 At this stage, we’re removing any in-built marketing suites (e.g., Kentico EMS).
-Websites and applications on their own can still be liable—think contact/feedback forms, gated downloads, and newsletter subscriptions.
-That’s a small selection of possible web parts, but each one is capturing pieces of identifiable data.
+Websites and applications on their own could still be liable—think contact/feedback forms, gated downloads, and newsletter subscriptions.
+That’s a small selection of possible components, but each one is capturing pieces of identifiable data.

 The second is Google Analytics.
 There is a caveat here, though.
 Really, this only falls into the list if you are enabling the demographic-specific features within Google Analytics that capture specific, identifiable data.